maxsitt/insect-detect-docs/docs/index.md

 [Python scripts](software/programming.md){target=_blank} for testing the system, data collection and continuous automated monitoring can be adapted to different use cases by changing only a few lines of code.
-The labeled datasets and trained models for insect detection and classification that are provided should be seen as a starting point to train your own models, e.g. adapted to different backgrounds or insect taxa (classes for detection/classification).
-Especially when deploying the camera trap system in new environments, edge cases (low confidence score or false detection/classification) should be identified and models [retrained](modeltraining/yolov5.md){target=_blank} with this new data.
+The labeled [datasets](#datasets) and provided [models](#models) for insect detection and classification should be seen as a starting point to train your own models, e.g. adapted to different backgrounds or insect taxa (classes for detection/classification).

+Especially when deploying the camera trap system in new environments, edge cases (low confidence score or false detection/classification) should be identified and models [retrained](modeltraining/yolov5.md){target=_blank}
+with new data (correctly annotated images).
 This iterative Active Learning loop of retraining and redeploying can ensure a high detection and classification accuracy over time.
 With the combination of [Roboflow](https://roboflow.com/){target=_blank} for annotation and dataset management and [Google Colab](https://colab.research.google.com/){target=_blank}
 as cloud training platform, this can be achieved in a straightforward way,